Juanfelipegrc/notes-app/README.md

 Follow these steps to set up the project locally.

 ### Prerequisites
-Make sure you have Node.js and npm installed.
+Make sure you have Node.js and Yarn installed.

 ### Steps
 1. Clone the repository